 Evaluating the upstream fishway effectiveness may show that the upstream fishway does not meet the 95 percent performance standard.
 Under this scenario, GLHA proposes, Maine DMR recommends, and NMFS's would require GLHA to consult with the resource agencies and Penobscot Indian Nation, and make any structural or operational modifications that are deemed appropriate, followed by additional study.
 Although additional measures may be needed to meet a 95 percent performance standard, specific structural and/or operational modifications have not been proposed, because a need for such measures cannot be determined at this time.
 Without specific structural and/or operational modifications to analyze, we are unable to determine whether such measures would benefit the Atlantic salmon GOM DPS.
 Nevertheless, if specific structural and/or operational modifications are identified as necessary at a future date, implementation could occur, but would require final Commission approval.

 GLHA is only proposing to stock smolts for 3 years, which would allow them to conduct up to 3 years of upstream effectiveness monitoring.
-A fourth year of study would not be feasible under GLHA's proposal, and stocking additional smolts for the purposes of additional study may not be consistent with the restoration objectives for Atlantic salmon.
-Therefore, 3 years of monitoring could end without meeting the 95 percent performance standard and without an ability to conduct additional monitoring.
+A fourth year of study would not be feasible under GLHA's proposal, and stocking additional smolts for the purposes of additional study may not be consistent with the restoration objectives for Atlantic salmon.194 Therefore, 3 years of monitoring could end without meeting the 95

+194 For the study to succeed, GLHA would need to stock tens of thousands of smolts each year of the upstream passage study, in order to get at least 20 adult salmon returning to the Penobscot River and Milford Project fishlift, where they would be collected, telemetry tagged, and released as study fish.
+Kocik and Sheehan (2006) indicate that adult return rates of hatchery smolts released in the Penobscot River in 2005 percent performance standard and without an ability to conduct additional monitoring.
 Under this scenario, GLHA could develop additional adaptive management provisions, but implementation of any future provisions would require final Commission approval.
 This would provide GLHA a mechanism to continue efforts to meet the 95 percent performance standard, which would benefit the GOM DPS.